AguaClara/SWOT/DC/FCM_DC.md

 Changes to which of the two parameters, minor loss coefficient or tube diameter, results in a better fit to the data?

 ## 7)
 Create a design for a [chemical dose controller using aguaclara](https://github.com/AguaClara/aguaclara/blob/master/aguaclara/design/cdc.py).
-Then take that design and calculate the maximum coagulant dose that it will deliver.
+Use the AguaClara cdc functions to obtain the diameter, length, and number of dosing tubes that are required.
+Then take that design and use the physchem functions for flow in a pipe to calculate the maximum coagulant dose that it will deliver.
+This design and check is a powerful tool to ensure that you don't make mistakes because the two steps are done using different code.

+I've included the code necessary to get the length of the dosing tubes.

 ``` python
   import aguaclara